Nathalie Dechy: Personal life

+Career

 Dechy is a three-time doubles Grand Slam champion, winning the 2006 US Open women's doubles title with Vera Zvonareva, the 2007 French Open mixed doubles title with Andy Ram, and the 2007 US Open women's doubles title with Dinara Safina.
 Her biggest singles achievement is reaching the semifinals of the 2005 Australian Open.

 At the 2008 Wimbledon Championships, she faced world No. 1 and reigning French Open champion, Ana Ivanovic.
 She had a match point during the second set, before losing in the super-tiebreak, 7–6, 6–7, 8–10.

-Since 2015, Nathalie Dechy has been the director of the Biarritz Tennis Tournament, a women's tennis tournament organized every year by the Quarterback agency at Biarritz Olympic Tennis.
-This tournament is part of the ITF (International Tennis Federation) category and has $80,000 in prize money.
+Since 2015, Nathalie Dechy has been the director of the Biarritz Tennis Tournament, a women's tennis event organized every year by the Quarterback agency at Biarritz Olympic Tennis.
+It is part of the ITF Circuit and has $80,000 in prize money.